Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

   this directory is called `QMS`. _Note:_ The user has no full write permission for the default installation directory, so in this step a separate directory for data must be created.
-* Add the following subdirectories to the directory `QMS`
+* Add the following subdirectories to the directory `QMS`:
     * `Maps`,
     * `Routino`,
     * `DEM`,